— Ainsley Scyther —

 This one was larger than usual- Ainsley didn't know what the occasion was for, but saluted her as thank you anyway.
 Least to say, Ainsley was beloved by the locals and regulars of George's café.
 Sure, he might've crashed a few times early on in his career, but now?
 On time, squeaky clean, handing over the freshest meals in tip-top shape!
 He could have his moments still with gear-grinding puns, or be the worst singer on karaoke night- But no one minded.
 He knew nothing about these folk beyond names, looks, their orders and the last 3 digits of their credit card- Yet every time, he felt he was seeing a familiar, friendly face around the neighbourhood.

 Outside the usual with George's café?
 He still got on splendidly well with George, despite the fact they were akin to polar opposites.
 They were one another's sole best friend forever, by then that was more than enough for Ainsley.
-Sometimes he also had the privilege of babysitting George's kid, Navi, because in her words he was the funniest in the world- And he loved gloating about that.
+Sometimes he also had the privilege of babysitting George's kid, Navirou, because in her words he was the funniest in the world- And he loved gloating about that.
 He also eventually got on friendly terms with Chief- They kind of had to, considering they saw one another bi-weekly for therapeutic group sessions.

 At least 'all that' became water under the bridge.
 Eventually.